 Subscribe to Investor News and stay informed about the latest investor initiatives, topical issues, educational resources, key dates and investor warnings and alerts.

 This article is part of the Investor Office series of discussions with key figures in Canada’s financial services industry whose work impacts investors.
 The views expressed in this article are entirely those of Bill Black and are not intended to represent the views of the Investor Office or the Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
 Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition.

-Bill Black will be the Chair of the Board of the new Capital MarketsCapital markets Where people buy and sell investments.+ read full definition Regulatory Authority (CMRA) after it launches in 2018, and is currently Chair of the Board of the interim Capital Markets Authority Implementation Organization (CMAIO).
+Bill Black will be the Chair of the Board of the new Capital MarketsCapital markets Where people buy and sell investments.+ read full definition Regulatory Authority (CMRA) after it launches, and is currently Chair of the Board of the interim Capital Markets Authority Implementation Organization (CMAIO).
 The Investor Office recently sat down with Bill to discuss his background, the CMRA, the work that’s underway and his current priorities.

 I started working with Maritime Life in the mail room when I was 15, and after working there for a few summers, joined the company permanently when I was 20, eventually becoming President and CEO.
 I left in 2004 when our parent company was bought by Manulife and our company was fully integrated.